gered/Llanfair/README.md

   Xunkar had started after release of v1.4.3.
 * Support for a delayed/negative run start time.
 Useful if you want to start the run at a time more convenient for you but before any of the segments should start (e.g. to skip initial loading, fadeouts, etc).
+* "Sum of best" time display option.
-* Attempt counter (both the number of total attempts and number of completed runs).
+* Attempt counter showing: the number of total attempts, number of completed runs and a per-session attempt counter.
 * Additional font and colour customization settings.
 * Coloring of split time deltas using slightly different color shades based on if you're gaining/losing time while already ahead/behind.